OnerInce/telegram-crypto_bot/README.md

   - Added USDT and BTC pairs
   - Re-organized response message
   - Changed database structure for faster response times
+- August 2021
+  - Deployed to AWS Lambda
+  - Instead of CMC, now getting coin names from exchange APIs (one less request)

 ## :dart: Future Goals <a name = "goals"></a>